shashichander009/django-data-project/README.md

 ### DATABASE SETTING UP

-Create a postgres Database and go the follow file
+Create a postgres Database and go to the .env file.

-dataproject/dataproject/settings.py

-Search for DATABASES and replace the following values and save it.
+Add your database credentials here by updating the values of these.

-NAME, USER and PASSWORD
+DATABASE,USERNAME and PASSWORD

-Once you are done, come back to following directory where you can see manage.py
+Once you are done, go to the dataproject directory where you can see manage.py

 Run the following command